 The services we provide as part of mergers and acquisitions are broader than simply guiding purchase and sale processes.
 We guide the process for raising takeover financing and we can help open and set up a digital data room, for instance.
 We also provide guidance for due diligence processes and the drafting of transaction documentation.
-Another important arm of our service provision is providing guidance for management buy-in and management buy-out processes, also referred to as MBIs and MBOs.
+Another important arm of our other service provision is providing guidance for management buy-in and management buy-out processes, also referred to as MBIs and MBOs.

 In a management buy-out, the company or a part of it is acquired by the current management.
 This could be an alternative to selling the business to a third party, for instance.
 The advantage is that the manager is already familiar with the business and there is a relationship of trust between the buyer and seller.